charlielobster/CUDA_NekRS/README.md

 ### 4. Environment Variables

-Let's define all the environment variables first in a script and source that script to make use of them in our build statements, then later before running programs in NekRS.
+Let's define all the environment variables first in a script.

+Source the script to make use of them in our build statements and before running programs in NekRS.

 1. Review the CUDA_NekRS_vars.sh script in this repo.
 Verify the CUDA Toolkit path.
 Find your wifi nic with a call to "ip a".